Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 “Unlucky bounce for us; hell of a play by them,” Cowboys coach Mike McCarthy said.

-The shocker ended Dallas’ four-game winning streak and prevented it from securing an NFC wild-card spot, at least for now.
-Jacksonville (6-8), meanwhile, ended up gaining ground on reeling Tennessee (7-7) in the topsy-turvy AFC South.
+The shocker ended Dallas’ four-game winning streak and prevented it from securing an NFC playoff berth, at least for a few hours.
+The Cowboys wrapped up a wild-card spot later Sunday when the New York Giants beat Washington.
+Jacksonville (6-8), meanwhile, got within one game of reeling first-place Tennessee in the topsy-turvy AFC South.

-The Jaguars stormed back from a 27-10 deficit to take the lead in the fourth quarter, only to see Prescott and the Cowboys answer.
-Trevor Lawrence drove Jacksonville into position for Riley Patterson’s 48-yard field that sent the game into overtime.
+The Jaguars stormed back from a 27-10 deficit to take the lead in the fourth, only to see Prescott and the Cowboys answer.
+Trevor Lawrence responded by driving Jacksonville into position for Riley Patterson’s 48-yard field that sent the game into overtime.

 Jacksonville won the coin toss and had a chance to win it but went three-and-out.
 Jenkins’ pick-6 three plays later ended the game.